-What will happen on 31 October?
+What will happen ?
 Will there be a Brexit deal?
 The uncertainty has affected universities, but UCLouvain is preparing.
 On the education side, the university will, if necessary, finance 2019-20 Erasmus+ grants.
 On the research side, many issues are on the table but the most important is the possible loss of a research partner that is a driving force of the scientific dynamic.

 ‘The United Kingdom is our third most important research partner’